-The supply chain and supplier relationships are core to the business-to-business world.
+B2B relationships between supply chain and supplier are of the utmost importance.
 Bringing stability to these, managing critical points of failure and being prepared for the unexpected, are all essential to minimising the impact on the B2B chain and the end customer.

 Although points of contact might have changed or be disrupted, it is important to provide consistency at the top-level and other relevant organisational levels, throughout the B2B supply chain.
 Focus on reinforcing senior level sponsorship contacts for changing the game and rapidly responding.
 At the same time, try and create a rhythm of updates with your usual point or points of contact, at a frequency that meets their needs.
 The priority is to work with partners up and down the supply chain to minimise any potential negative impact on the end user or customer.